habishua/Amazon_Affiliate_Earnings/README.md

 ## Insights and Recommendations

-The data analyzed came from four files connected as such:
+The tables of the database were connected as such:

 <img width="4608" height="3456" alt="Image" src="https://github.com/user-attachments/assets/e4bc992d-a109-4fa2-9f27-afa028ab0bd1" />

-The relevant SQL queries are to be found here. -----hyperlink------
+The relevant SQL queries are to be found [here](https://github.com/habishua/Amazon_Affiliate_Earnings/tree/db866965a5f460a532a8ffec56b10bdd65916078/amazon_affiliate_code).

 ### Affiliate Fee Structure